AnneLouisedb/ai4mi_project/readme.md

-# AI for medical imaging — Semantic Segmentation for Organs at Risk
+# AI for Medical Imaging — Semantic Segmentation for Organs at Risk
  **University of Amsterdam**

  By Vardan Narula, AnneLouise de Boer, Gina Luijkx, Julotte van der Beek, and Dur e Najaf Amjad